Tag: Core Subjects

 Advances in technology have allowed for the development of online education, and the pandemic has accelerated its usage; however, student engagement in online learning can be a challenge.
 Good news!
 There are ways to help your kids thrive during remote learning.
 Why is student engagement important?
 When online learning takes the form of repetitive lessons […]

-Teach Your Kids about Money During Math Awareness Month Did you know April is Math Awareness Month?
-Well, I sure didn’t until about two months ago when I was looking for ways to reverse burnout in my homeschool (yes that pesky time of the year has caught us completely off guard).
-While I was searching […]
+Did you know April is Math Awareness Month?
+Well, I sure didn’t until about two months ago when I was looking for ways to reverse homeschool burnout (yes that pesky time of the year has caught us completely off guard).
+While I was searching for ideas, I came across a quote from Beth Kobliner.
+She’s […]

 Fun Ways to Build Reading Skills with LEGO® Bricks